-30 Proposed dividends and annual general assembly
+31 Proposed dividends and annual general assembly

-Subsequent to the date of the consolidated statement of financial position, the board of directors have proposed distribute 5% bonus shares from treasury shares for the shareholders of the Parent Company without an increase in share capital or increase in number of shares issued for the year ended 31 December 2020.
-This proposal is subject to the approval of the general assembly and the regulatory authorities.
+Subsequent to the date of the consolidated statement of financial position, the board of directors have proposed to distribute 3% bonus shares from treasury shares and cash dividends 3% for the shareholders of the Parent Company without an increase in share capital or increase in number of issued shares for the year ended 31 December 2021.
+The directors also propose remuneration to the board of directors of KD40,000.
+These proposals are subject to the approval of the general assembly and the regulatory authorities.

-The Annual General Assembly of the shareholders of the Parent Company held on 3 June 2020 approved the consolidated financial statements for the year ended 31 December 2019 and the board of directors proposal to distribute 5% bonus shares for the shareholders of the Parent Company by distributing 5 treasury shares for each 100 shares held without an increase in share capital.
-Furthermore, the General Assembly approved the board of directors' proposal to distribute directors' remuneration of KD40,000 for the year then ended.
+The Annual General Assembly of the shareholders of the Parent Company held on 18 May 2021 approved the consolidated financial statements for the year ended 31 December 2020 and the board of directors' proposal to distribute 5% bonus shares for the shareholders of the Parent Company by distributing 5 treasury shares for each 100 shares held without an increase in share capital.

-31 Segmental analysis
+32 Segmental analysis